-Chief Stefano commands the Prevention, Administration and Terrorism/ Disaster Preparedness Divisions of the department.
+Chief Stefano commands the Prevention, Administration, Arson and Terrorism/ Disaster Preparedness Divisions of the department.
 After graduating from the University of Southern California, Chief Stefano elected to put his talents to public service rather than enter the private sector.
 He was hired as a firefighter in December, 1994.
 Since then, he has held the ranks of firefighter/paramedic, captain and battalion chief prior to his promotion to the rank of Deputy Chief in November, 2012.
 Prior to his promotion to a management position, Chief Stefano also served as the president of the the local firefighters’ association for two years.
 In this capacity, he worked hard to build positive labor relations between with the City and the fire department administration.

 In his postions as captain and battalion chief, Chief Stefano distinguished himself by his role as the fire department’s grant officer.
 He has researched, written and submitted several federal grant proposals, resulting in grant offers of nearly $4 million for Orange City Fire Department.
 As a direct result of Chief Stefano’s hard work, the City of Orange has emergency equipment that it would otherwise be unable to afford.
 Chief Stefano has had a direct hand in making the City of Orange a safer place.

 Chief Stefano has served in command capacities for several major emergencies, including fires in Northern California, the City of Los Angeles and the Freeway Fire in Yorba Linda/Anaheim.